ab2pentest/ab2.github.io/_posts/2021-12-14-No-Wsl-After-2Day.md

 `No WSL After 2 Day !` OR `No Windows System Linux After Today !`

-> This document is talking about how to set a virtual linux system in your windows machine without using WSL.
+> This document explains how to install a virtual Linux system on your Windows machine without relying on WSL.

 # Final result